-Children and young people under 18, generally, require parent/guardian consent to be vaccinated.
-Consent forms can be downloaded below.
+Children and young people under 18 years of age usually require parent/guardian consent to be vaccinated.

 The law recognises that as children become older and more mature, they are more capable of making their own decisions about a wide range of issues including decisions about their healthcare and wellbeing.
 The law recognises that a young person may reach this stage before they are 18 years old.
 These young people are referred to as 'mature minors'.

 There is no specific age when a young person may be deemed a mature minor.
 Determining whether a young person is a mature minor requires consideration of whether they have sufficient maturity to understand the nature and effect of a decision to be vaccinated.
 Relevant factors include:

 - living arrangements (independence).

 The following resources have been developed to support councils and schools to work together and to equip schools with the tools and information they require to assist local councils in the delivery the secondary school immunisation program.

 To access these resources click on the links below or go to the ‘Downloads’ or ‘Data extraction instructions’ sections at the bottom of this page.

 An example letter from school principals to parents/guardians of Year 7 and Year 10 students to let them know that their contact information is shared with the relevant local council for the purposes of delivering the secondary school immunisation program unless they request otherwise. (two pages)